The Team Leading the Advancement of Automated Cell Processing Around The Globe

 As CTO of ThermoGenesis Holdings, Mr. Coelho is leading the development of new products for the clinical and research fields that improve the speed and efficiency of harvesting target cell populations resident within peripheral or placental/cord blood or bone marrow and washing/purifying ex-vivo expanded cell populations derived from those cells.

 Mr. Coelho holds a Bachelor’s degree in mechanical engineering from the University of California, Davis.

-Haihong Zhu, President, joined ThermoGenesis in 2004.
+Haihong Zhu, Chief Operating Officer, joined ThermoGenesis in 2004.
 Haihong brings over 20 years of technical and sales experience in stem cell research and has contributed significantly to the establishment of ThermoGenesis’ commercial presence in China.
 She started her career as a Research Scientist at Harvard Medical School Stem Cell Lab and BioTransplant, Inc.

 Ms. Zhu graduated from the Shanghai University of Science & Technology with a Bachelor’s in Biology and also studied statistics at Boston University.

 Jeff Cauble, Chief Financial Officer, joined ThermoGenesis Holdings in 2010.
 During his time with the company, Mr. Cauble has served in various accounting roles, including Vice President of Finance, Controller and Director of Financial Planning & Analysis.
 He brings over 20 years of accounting experience in various financial and managerial roles in the biotechnology, medical device and agricultural industries.
 Mr. Cauble is a Certified Public Accountant and graduate of the University of Idaho, where he obtained a bachelor’s degree with a dual major in accounting and finance.